Frequently Asked Questions

 Q. What if I sign up for

-the Plan, make the down payment from my own pocket and then receive
+the Payment Plan, make the down payment from my own pocket and then receive

 a financial aid award?

 A. Any unpaid balance will be taken out of your financial aid at the time it is disbursed.
-The $25.00 membership fee is not refundable.
+Any excess aid will be refunded back to you.
+(The $25.00 membership fee is not refundable.)

-To determine your 40% payment due for the Payment Plan refer to the Payment Plan Calculator and Payment Plan information.
+A. To determine your 40% down payment, refer to the Payment Plan Calculator and Payment Plan information.
 If you still have questions, please contact the Student Billing Office, room 1300 SS Bldg.

 Q. I have a question that